Information for term Marine Science & Field Work

 24/7 Support from your CIEE program leader and in-country CIEE staff members

 ActivitiesClick to Open

-- Explore the Natural Park Cabrera Island, one of the best preserved coasts in the Mediterranean.
+- Explore Cabrera Archipelago, the only maritime-terrestrial National Park in Spain, and one of the best-preserved coasts in the Mediterranean.

 Dates & FeesClick to Open

 - Ability to comfortably swim, as program is centered around the sea.